alexberriman/newtondb/README.md

 - Safely executing data transformations.
 - Querying against large datasets where performance and optimization becomes important.
 - Observing changes to your data and executing callbacks.
+- Reading from and writing to a destination on changes.

 Although Newton doesn't aim to replace a traditional database, it does borrow some features to let you interact with your JSON data more effectively.
+It does this through implementing:

+- A serializable query language to query your data.
+- The concept of primary and secondary indexes to dramatically improve the efficiency of read operations.
+- Adapters to read and persist your data to common locations (e.g. the filesystem, an s3 bucket, etc.)

 ## Installation